SFDO-Tooling/Metecho/docs/metecho-how-to.md

   who is responsible for the next step.
 - To begin testing, a Task Tester will need to select Create Org in the Test Org card.
-- Dev Org creation can take a number of minutes.
+- Test Org creation can take a number of minutes.
 Feel free to leave the page.
-  Metecho will provide an alert when the Dev Org is ready.
+  Metecho will provide an alert when the Test Org is ready.

 ## Step 10 - Test Changes in Test Org
 - **This step takes place in the new Salesforce Test Org, not in Metecho.**